RonakKhuntia/CabBookingApp/README.md

     * **Payments:**
         * `/payments/process` - Process payments for completed rides

-### API Documentation

-You can find detailed API documentation with examples in the `src/main/resources/swagger/swagger.yaml` file.

 ### Contributions

 Contributions are welcome!
 Please open an issue or pull request for any bug fixes, feature additions, or improvements.